 Over the course of the last few years, during which time we investigated every different pressing we could get our hands on, finally some good sounding copies of the album came our way.
 And they were not originals.
 The lucky owner of this copy will be one of the few to know what label the record is on, and in what country it was pressed.

 OK, I suppose we can afford to be a bit more charitable than that.
-Here goes: the one thing we’re pretty clear on from our efforts to date is that our best Hot Stamper offerings are sure to be pressed in the UK.
+Here goes: the one thing we’re pretty clear about from our efforts to date is that our best Hot Stamper offerings are sure to be pressed in the UK.